nytud/HuCommitmentBank/README.md

 # HuCommitmentBank
 HuCommitmentBank is a corpus of naturally occurring discourses whose final sentence contains a clause-embedding predicate under an entailment canceling operator.
+This dataset is also part of the Hungarian Language Understanding Evaluation Benchmark Kit [HuLU](hulu.nytud.hu).

 It was designed based on the CommitmentBank Corpus (de Marneffe et al., 2019).
 The data collection and annotation process was done in the master thesis of Péter Hatvani (_A Corpus to Investigate Projection Methods: The Hungarian Commitment Bank_.
 Szakdolgozat, Pázmány Péter Katolikus Egyetem, Bölcsészet- és Társadalomtudományi Kar, Angol-Amerikai Intézet, Elméleti Nyelvészet Tanszék).

-This dataset is also part of the Hungarian Language Understanding Evaluation Benchmark Kit [HuLU](hulu.nytud.hu).
+4 annotators collected a total of 1100 valid text fragments from MNSZ2 (Oravecz et al., 2014).
+The 1100 examples were labelled by 5-5 annotators on a 7-point Likert scale (from -3 to 3, where 0 meant that the speaker could not decide whether the speaker thinks the subordinate clause to be true or false).
+A total of 9 native Hungarian annotators worked on the corpus.

+As in SuperGLUE, HuLU also integrates this corpus as an inference task.
+The 7-degree label has been replaced by a three-way classification: the original labels -1, 0 and 1 are "neutral", -3 and -2 are "contradiction", and 2 and 3 were compressed into the "entailment" category.

 ## Dataset Structure